Monica Cardoza

 conservation-minded outdoor user.

-Since I began covering outdoor recreation in 2018, I've noticed a group of outdoor participants largely ignored by the outdoor industry.
-They want to spend time outside participating in local, social, dirt-cheap activities--even better if those outings are tied to conservation.
-They're finding them in their neighborhoods, towns, nearby cities, and a little further afield.
+More people want to spend time outside.
+Among them are those looking for local, social, dirt-cheap outings--even better if those activities are tied to conservation.
+They're finding them in their neighborhoods, surrounding towns, and nearby cities.
 Think farm breweries, sculpture parks, native plant meadow walks, full-moon paddles, happy-hour hikes, and park cleanups followed by a bonfire and s'mores.

 These folk still need gear--maybe not a tent made to withstand 100 mph winds.
 But butterfly binoculars?
 Sure.
 Headlamps for night outings?
 Of course.
 Camping chairs for music festivals at the state botanical garden?
 Yes, indeed.

-Whether you market gear, experiences or services, I can help drive your message home with storytelling, quotes that POP!, and solid research.
+Whether you market gear, experiences or services, I can help drive your message home with storytelling, strong quotes, and solid research.

 I specialize in outdoor recreation content for casual outdoor users.
 I can write articles, blogs, and more from a variety of angles: science, tourism/ travel, gardening, tech, gear, insurance, conservation, and landscape architecture.